Carbon-Farm-Network/Requirements-Doc/events.md

 * Resource quantity (numeric value + unit) - default from commitment
 * Date - default current
 * Description
+* Commitment finished - default true (can be a checkbox)

 *Optional, do if there is extra time:* If the commitment is also part of an agreement (i.e. is showing the cost $), then also allow add/update of an event for that reciprocal commitment: